High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Simulation Studies

 where the constant $c=\sqrt{3}\|\bb^*\|_2^2$ makes $E[c^{-1}(\bx_i^T \bb^*)^2]^2=1$.
 We also consider $\bx_i \sim N(\b0, \bI_p)$ and generate the random error $\epsilon$ from the same five scenarios described in Example \ref{ex:1}. \end{example}

-Finally, we design a simulation setting to evaluate the performance of the generalized PRAM estimators under weaker distribution assumptions on the covariates. \begin{example} Similar to Example \ref{ex:1}, except that the covariate $\bx$ in $20\%$ of observations are first generated from independent chi-square variables with 10 degrees of freedom, and then recentered to have mean zero. \end{example}
+Finally, we design a simulation setting to evaluate the performance of the generalized PRAM estimators under non-Gaussian covariates. \begin{example} Similar to Example \ref{ex:1}, except that the covariate $\bx$ in $20\%$ of observations are first generated from independent chi-square variables with 10 degrees of freedom, and then recentered to have mean zero. \end{example}